alinnman/celestial-navigation/README.md

 A [digital version of the Nautical Almanac](NAtrad(A4)_2024.pdf) is bundled in this project.

+A more detailed description of celestial navigation can be found [here](https://www.waypointamsterdam.com/Handy_stuf/Short_Guide_To_Astro_navigation.pdf).

 ## 1. Making sights

 You create a sight with code like this